Cart

 The Best Pot Types for Mother of Thousands Succulents

 Choosing the right pot for your Mother of Thousands is important.
-These succulents prefer a cozy but breathable environment.
+These succulents prefer a cozy but breathable space.

-Terracotta or clay pots are the best choice because they are porous, which allows air to circulate around the roots.
+Terracotta or clay pots are the best choice because they are porous, which lets air circulate around the roots.
 This helps prevent the soil from becoming waterlogged, which is a common problem for succulents.

 Avoid plastic pots if you can.
 They tend to hold moisture and can cause root rot.
 If you have to use a plastic pot, make sure it has plenty of drainage holes.
-Your Mother of Thousands will be much happier!
+With good drainage your Mother of Thousands will be much happier!

 Why Succulents Need Well-Draining Soil